HarshaVardhanAcharyAthaluri/interviewjourney/README.md

 14. List the ID of of manager who is havinng max nuber of reportings.
 15. What is Composite key.
 16. Difference between PrimaryKey, foreign Key, Unique Key
+17. Create a new empty table from existing table with same columns.

 # Angular
 1. What are the various ways of Component communications?